-Third quarter use of SBC
+Regional use of SBC

 The use of SBC continues to rise.
-However, in the past couple of years there has been a leveling off of the total number of SBC used across the state each month.
+However, in the past couple of years there has been a leveling off of the growth of SBC used across the state each month.
 As a direct result of the practice in King County of using SBC for all detentions, King County continues to use significantly more SBCs than any other region.
+All data identifying fewer than 10 individuals in any given county has been removed to meet privacy standards.